nuvomo/Simple-AVIF-WebP-Converter/README.md

 Simple AVIF & WebP Converter seamlessly integrates into your WordPress media workflow.
 It automatically converts JPEG and PNG images to the highly efficient AVIF and WebP formats upon upload.
 On the frontend, it intelligently replaces standard `<img>` tags with responsive `<picture>` elements, allowing browsers to choose the best format.
 This can significantly reduce page load times and improve your site's performance scores.

+This plugin is designed to be compatible with modern themes and lazy-loading mechanisms.

 = Features =

 *   **Automatic Conversion:** Converts new image uploads to both AVIF and WebP.
 *   **Bulk Converter:** Process your entire existing media library with a user-friendly batch processor.
 *   **<picture> Tag Implementation:** Serves images via the `<picture>` tag for optimal browser compatibility.
+*   **Lazy-Load Compatible:** Detects and integrates with theme and plugin-based lazy-loading for seamless operation.
 *   **Flexible Engine:** Supports both Imagick and GD libraries, with automatic detection of server capabilities.
 *   **Quality Control:** Set custom quality levels for both AVIF and WebP conversions.
 *   **Clean Uninstallation:** Deletes converted image files when an original is removed from the media library.